Controversy over fake artists on Spotify: 2016–2017: Music Business Worldwide reports

-One year later, in July of 2017, Vulture Magazine similarly reported that "Spotify is reportedly gaming the system by paying producers to produce songs that are then placed on the service’s massively popular playlists under the names of unknown, nonexistent artists."
+One year later, in July 2017, Vulture Magazine similarly reported that "Spotify is reportedly gaming the system by paying producers to produce songs that are then placed on the service’s massively popular playlists under the names of unknown, nonexistent artists."
 The publication stated that Spotify's flat fee provided to musicians for copyrighted music would be much less than the "fat streaming checks that come with... plum playlist placement" and therefore saw the alleged practice as a means by which Spotify could save costs on its own streaming, as Spotify's own curated playlists "are being listened to by half of the service’s users at any one time" and, according to Wired, are "the path forward" in terms of Spotify's unique angle and contribution on the music business.
 Shortly after, a spokesperson from Spotify refuted both Music Business Worldwide and Vulture Magazine's claims, stating the following:We do not and have never created 'fake' artists and put them on Spotify playlists.
 Categorically untrue, full stop...
 We pay royalties—sound and publishing—for all tracks on Spotify, and for everything we playlist.
 We do not own rights, we're not a label, all our music is licensed from rightsholders and we pay them—we don't pay ourselves.Shortly after, Music Business Worldwide reflected on their "widely-read story" from 2016 in light of Spotify's denial of "fake artists" allegations.
 The publication closely scrutinized Spotify's statement, pointing out that "amongst Spotify's indignant yet carefully-worded statement, you might have missed the bit where they deny that their service is littered with fake artists."
 To double down on their original allegations from 2016, the publication stated that they had contacted a musician in Europe who made a deal with the music platform to create tracks for fabricated artists which "were then included by Spotify on key genre-based playlists."
 In particular, the publication observed that it was strange for so many artists on the music platform to rack up millions of streams while having no documentation about who they were or who they worked with.
 They additionally stated that they were given a list of pseudonyms which "all existed, and they all boasted tracks with 500,000+ streams"; in total, they found that the cumulative streams of 50 fake artists totaled to over 520 million.
 Furthermore, they corroborated the "fake artists" allegations with other "senior sources in the industry" who showed no surprise and stated that the phenomenon "was now common practice, and was indeed a bid by the platform to drive down its licensing costs"; other sources pointed out that several cover song playlists were populated by productions from cheap companies and that plenty of such third parties have been involved much to the chagrin of actual music labels.
 In concluding their article, the publication disclosed a list of "Spotify's fake artists" with a total of 50 names.